-8.3.6 Large-scale office developments (5,000m gross or more), not otherwise allocated, will need to ensure that they are clearly justified in terms of need and are not at the expense of development in other centres within their catchment area.
+8.3.6 Large-scale office developments (5,000m2 gross or more), not otherwise allocated, will need to ensure that they are clearly justified in terms of need and are not at the expense of development in other centres within their catchment area.

 8.3.7 In order to ensure that the local workforce and businesses benefit from new development, the policy also proposes local labour or business agreements in appropriate cases to provide job opportunities and training for local people and businesses in the construction and running of the schemes.
-More detail on agreements with developers to contribute towards training programmes and employment support and employment access schemes and on off-site contributions for employment training and support will be provided in an SPD on Developer Contributions.
-This SPD will contain additional information on when agreements may be needed, what they will seek to cover, levels of contribution and how they will operate.
+More detail on agreements with developers to contribute towards training programmes and employment support and employment access schemes and on off-site contributions for employment training and support will be provided in an SPD on Developer Contributions or any subsequently adopted Community Infrastructure Levy.
+This will contain additional information on when agreements may be needed, what they will seek to cover, levels of contribution and how they will operate.